myHandiQR myHandiQR

 What to avoid

-Having her sign a document without reading it together.
-Speaking to her daughter in front of her as if she weren't there.
+Having her sign a document without reading it back to her.
+Talking to her daughter in her presence as if she were not there.

 Specifics , click to learn more